Functions

 Example

 The following example gives a user 10 seconds to reply in order to win.
-If the user takes longer than 10 seconds the stack has expired and the user did not win.
+If the user takes longer than 10 seconds the journey has expired and the user did not win.

 The user replied within 10 seconds.

-The user took longer than 10 seconds to reply and stack expired.
+The user took longer than 10 seconds to reply and journey expired.

 interaction_timeout(10)